TotallyRandomGus/personal_benchmark/README.md

 You will then need to confirm the access by re-entering your GitHub password.

 When this is done you should see a "Manage access" box where you will see the current collaborators of the repo.
-Click on the "Add people" and search for "Jean-Eudes-le-retour".
+Click on the "Add people" and search for "ORGANIZER_NAME".
 When you found the organizer, add them to the repository.

 ### Submit your entry by using posting an issue using the provided template